Skip to content

 How to prevent flour tortillas from getting soggy in enchiladas?

-The best way to avoid this is to pre-fry your tortillas in hot oil before filling and rolling them.
+The best way to avoid sogginess is to pre-fry your tortillas in hot oil before filling and rolling them.
 The crisp exterior helps prevent a barrier from soaking up too much sauce.
 I love to do this in my beef enchilada recipe!

 Breakfast enchiladas on a white plate.